boltops-tools/lono-docs/_docs/config/restricting/regions.md

 categories: restricting
 ---

+Restricting regions can help prevent accidental mistakes when switching AWS_PROFILE and deploying to region you don't wish to.
 If you want to restrict which regions can be deployed, you can use:

 config/app.rb